sinnie/learn_web_dev/react.md

 #### Some scenarios that involve tapping into the component lifecycle:
 * You want to make a request to fetch the user's orders when you are ready to display the orders table (a component).
 * You want to detect when a search field has changed to trigger a new search request.
-* You are filtering a set of cities in the United States based on search in your `render` method.
+* You are filtering a set of cities in the United States based on a search in your `render` method.
 For performance reasons, you only want to render when the search field has changed.
 * You want to display a new flashcard on the screen but you want to use a CSS transition to make what's currently there fade out.
 * You need to initialize a UI component from a third party (think Materialize, chart.js, d3) once it is loaded.
 Add Comment C